Generic Name: Dihydroergotamine Nasal Spray (dye HYE droe er GOT a meen)

 Brand Name: Migranal

-- Very bad and sometimes deadly poor blood flow to the hands, feet, or brain has happened when Migranal (dihydroergotamine nasal spray) was taken with certain other drugs like clarithromycin, erythromycin, indinavir, itraconazole, ketoconazole, nelfinavir, ritonavir, and troleandomycin.
-Do not take this medicine if you are taking any of these drugs.
+- Poor blood flow to the hands, feet, or brain has happened when Migranal (dihydroergotamine nasal spray) was taken with certain other drugs like clarithromycin, erythromycin, indinavir, itraconazole, ketoconazole, nelfinavir, ritonavir, and troleandomycin.
+This may be very bad or even deadly.
+Do not take Migranal (dihydroergotamine nasal spray) if you are taking any of these drugs.
 There are many drugs that can do this.
-Check to make sure that it is safe for you to take Migranal with all of your drugs.
+Check to make sure that it is safe for you to take Migranal (dihydroergotamine nasal spray) with all of your drugs.

 Uses of Migranal: